Cretaceous–Paleogene boundary: Multiple impact event

 Several other craters also appear to have been formed about the time of the K–Pg boundary.
 This suggests the possibility of nearly simultaneous multiple impacts, perhaps from a fragmented asteroidal object, similar to the Shoemaker–Levy 9 cometary impact with Jupiter.
-Among these are the Boltysh crater, a 24 km diameter impact crater in Ukraine (65.17 ± 0.64 Ma); and the Silverpit crater, a 20 km diameter impact crater in the North Sea (60–65 Ma).
+Among these are the Boltysh crater, a 24 km diameter impact crater in Ukraine (65.17 ± 0.64 Ma); and the Silverpit crater, a 20 km diameter proposed impact crater in the North Sea (60–65 Ma).
 Any other craters that might have formed in the Tethys Ocean would have been obscured by erosion and tectonic events such as the relentless northward drift of Africa and India.

 A very large structure in the sea floor off the west coast of India was interpreted in 2006 as a crater by three researchers.
 The potential Shiva crater, 450–600 km in diameter, would substantially exceed Chicxulub in size and has been estimated to be about 66 mya, an age consistent with the K–Pg boundary.
 An impact at this site could have been the triggering event for the nearby Deccan Traps.
 However, this feature has not yet been accepted by the geologic community as an impact crater and may just be a sinkhole depression caused by salt withdrawal.